OpenAPITools/openapi-diff/README.md

 ### Path Matching while comparing two OpenAPI paths

-Path matching controls how paths from the old and new specs are paired during comparison.
-The default matcher (DefaultPathMatcher) normalizes templated segments so that, for example, `/users/{id}` matches `/users/{userId}`.
-Fails on ambiguous signatures.
+Path matching controls how paths from the old and new specs are paired during comparison (PathsDiff.java).
+The default matcher (DefaultPathMatcher) obfuscates path parameter names, meaning `/users/{id}` matches `/users/{userId}`.
+Default matcher fails on ambiguous signatures if spec contains few paths semantically identical.
+In case this behaviour is not fitting your use case, you can implement your own matching strategy.

 You can plug in a custom matcher via `OpenApiDiffOptions` implementing the `PathMatcher` interface.: